Muniox/blog-megak-front/README.md

 - [ ] There is no implementation of a admin interface to CRUD user data.
 - [ ] Implementation of missing pages using React and Tailwind (About, Contact)
 - [ ] No loaders
-- [ ] No costom 404 page for routing
+- [ ] No custom 404 page for routing

 ## How to run client